|Click on larger image for lightbox show|

 “My work is hung permanently at Exeter and Taunton racecourses and the Pontispool Horse Trials venue and is featured in the 20th edition of ‘Travelling the Turf‘.
 I have also been pleased to donate work in support of Charity Racedays at Newbury and Wincanton, for Lambourn Open Day, the Injured Jockeys Fund and the Riding for the Disabled Association.”

-Sue works in acrylic, oil or watercolour.
+Sue works in acrylic, oil or watercolour and welcomes commission enquiries.